Enable zone redundancy for Azure Cache for Redis

 It takes a while for the cache to create.
 You can monitor progress on the Azure Cache for Redis Overview page.
 When Status shows as Running, the cache is ready to use.

-Availability zones can't be changed after a cache is created.
+Availability zones can't be changed or enabled after a cache is created.

 Learn more about Azure Cache for Redis features.